jamesdeluk/hugo/content/posts/consumption-and-media/consumption-2024.md

 - 0-100kph in <1 second.
 How?
 Break it down to first principles (power, grip, strength) and improve all - plus find a loophole in the rules.
 [22]
 - An autonomous machine that drives around fixing cracks in roads before potholes appear.
 [25]
 - Until 2010, social *media* and social *networking* had equal search volume.
 Since then, social *media* has taken oven - along with the shift from these sites being about community and connection to being about influence and eyeballs.
 What else happened in 2010?
 The movie The Social Network came out.
 Did it accidentally cause the shift?
 [29]
+- This was why I initially decided to study engineering - control systems were always my favourite.
+A cube that can self-balance on its corner - and even rotate and jump about!
+[34][35]

+## Health

+- Oral health: Enamel can be remineralised, dentin cannot; alkali good, acidic (carbs, tea/coffee) and dry bad.
+Rinse mouth after acid.
+Don't constantly be drinking tea/coffee.
+Toothpaste with hydroxyapatite.
+Commercial mouthwash is bad (especially alcohol-based); brine is better.
+[39]
+- To dramatically improve sleep, finish eating early (e.g. before midday) so your digestion has finished by the time you sleep [

 ## Nature

 - “Mouse filmed tidying up man's shed every night” Does it know what it’s doing?
 Why is it doing it?
 Was Hitchhiker’s Guide to the Galaxy correct?
 [11]
 - Orcas and humans used to work together to hunt whales… Until humans got greedy.
 [15]
+- “Fluffy”, the alligator snapping turtle.
+[36]

 ## Misc